 - ApfsDriverLoader APFS file system bootstrap driver adding the support of embedded APFS drivers in bootable APFS containers in UEFI firmwares. - FwRuntimeServices OC_FIRMWARE_RUNTIME protocol implementation that increases the security of Open-Core and Lilu by supporting read-only and write-only NVRAM variables.
 Some quirks, like RequestBootVarRouting, require this driver for proper function.
-Due to the nature of being a runtime driver, i.e. functioning in parallel with the target operating system, it cannot be implemented within OpenCore itself. - EnhancedFatDxe FAT filesystem driver from FatPkg.
+Due to the nature of being a runtime driver, i.e. functioning in parallel with the target operating system, it cannot be implemented within OpenCore itself, but is bundled with OpenCore releases. - EnhancedFatDxe FAT filesystem driver from FatPkg.
 This driver is embedded in all UEFI firmwares, and cannot be used from OpenCore.
 It is known that multiple firmwares have a bug in their FAT support implementation, which leads to corrupted filesystems on write attempt.
 Embedding this driver within the firmware may be required in case writing to EFI partition is needed during the boot process. - NvmExpressDxe NVMe support driver from MdeModulePkg.
 This driver is included in most firmwares starting with Broadwell generation.
-For Haswell and earlier embedding it within the firmware may be more favourable in case a NVMe SSD drive is installed. - UsbKbDxe USB keyboard driver adding the support of AppleKeyMapAggregator protocols on top of a custom USB keyboard driver implementation.
-This is an alternative to builtin KeySupport, which may work better or worse depending on the firmware. - VirtualSmc UEFI SMC driver, required for proper FileVault 2 functionality and potentially other macOS specifics.
-An alternative, named SMCHelper, is not compatible with VirtualSmc and OpenCore, which is unaware of its specific interfaces.
-In case FakeSMC kernel extension is used, manual NVRAM variable addition may be needed and VirtualSmc driver should still be used. - VBoxHfs HFS file system driver with bless support.
+For Haswell and earlier embedding it within the firmware may be more favourable in case a NVMe SSD drive is installed. - AppleUsbKbDxe USB keyboard driver adding the support of AppleKeyMapAggregator protocols on top of a custom USB keyboard driver implementation.
+This is an alternative to builtin KeySupport, which may work better or worse depending on the firmware. - VBoxHfs HFS file system driver with bless support.
 This driver is an alternative to a closed source HFSPlus driver commonly found in Apple firmwares.
 While it is feature complete, it is approximately 3 times slower and is yet to undergo a security audit. - XhciDxe XHCI USB controller support driver from MdeModulePkg.
 This driver is included in most firmwares starting with Sandy Bridge generation.
 For earlier firmwares or legacy systems it may be used to support external USB 3.0 PCI cards.